oVirt/ovirt-site/source/documentation/disaster-recovery-guide/mapping_file_attributes.html.md

 <tr>
 <td>Role details</td>
 <td>
 <p>The Role attributes provide mapping for specific roles.
-For example, if a virtual machine is registered with a user with a `VmCreator` role, it is possible on failover for the Manager to register a permission for that virtual machine with the same user but with a different role.
+For example, if a virtual machine is registered with a user with a `VmCreator` role, it is possible on failover for the Engine to register a permission for that virtual machine with the same user but with a different role.
 For example:</p>
 <pre>dr_role_mappings:
 - primary_name: VmCreator
   Secondary_name: NewVmCreator
 </pre>